jxsl13/TeeworldsEconVPNDetection/readme.md

 ## Requirements
  - Redis server for caching of IPs
- - .env file in te same folder as the executable
+ - .env file in the same folder as the executable

 ## Example .env
 This file needs to live within the same directory as yout executable.